Lokeshloks-1999/Software_Engineering-Principle_Assignment_3/Actionable_Requirement.md

 **User Story:**
 As a developer, I want to detect and handle inappropriate or sensitive content so the AI can behave in a safe and responsible way.

+**Purpose:**
+The client is worried that the AI might generate or respond to harmful or inappropriate messages.
+To prevent this, we will build a content moderation system that can detect and stop such content before it reaches or is processed by the AI.